Airbus says A321 to account for 36 percent of A320 deliveries in 2015

 The proportion of A321s making up total single-aisle deliveries from the European planemaker has risen 10 percentage points over the past five years.

-Boeing has said it sees the single-aisle market centred around planes of 160 seats but last year announced plans for a 200-seat model of its 737, the rival to Airbus' A320 family.
+Boeing has said it sees the single-aisle market centered around planes of 160 seats but last year announced plans for a 200-seat model of its 737, the rival to Airbus' A320 family.

 South Korea’s Asiana Airlines (020560.KS) this week announced a preliminary deal to buy 25 of a planned revamped version of the A321.